OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

 * one or more genetic database files
 * database index files

 In this exercise, the database is contained in a single 1.3 GB file, and the query is divided into 2 files of approximately 7.5 MB each (small enough to use the HT Condor file transfer mechanism).
-Each query must be compared to the database file using BLAST, so 2 jobs are needed in this workflow (see figure 1).
-If BLAST jobs have an excessively long run time, it is also possible to subdivide the database file to shorten job duration and increase the total number of jobs required (see figure 2).
+Each query must be compared to the database file using BLAST, so 2 jobs are needed in this workflow.
+If BLAST jobs have an excessively long run time, it is also possible to subdivide the database file to shorten job duration and increase the total number of jobs required.

 Even when subdivided into smaller segments for use in a High Throughput Computing environment, the database files can still be quite large.
-Due to its size (1.3 GB) and the fact that it is used for multiple jobs, the database file and corresponding index files will be transferred to the compute sites using StashCache, which takes advantage of proxy caching to improve speed and efficiency.
+Due to its size (1.3 GB) and the fact that it is used for multiple jobs, the database file and corresponding index files will be transferred to the compute sites using StashCache, which takes advantage of proxy caching to improve transfer speed and efficiency.
 Learn more about StashCache and basic usage instructions [here](https://support.opensciencegrid.org/solution/articles/12000002775-introduction-to-stashcache).

 ## Tutorial Instructions

-1) First log into the OSG Connect submit host (login.osgconnect.net), download the tutorial files using the 'tutorial' command, and cd into the newly created directory:
+1) First log into the OSG Connect submit host (login.osgconnect.net), download the tutorial files using the *tutorial* command, and cd into the newly created directory:

 	$ tutorial stashcache-blast
 	$ cd tutorial-stashcache-blast

 2) The tutorial-stashcache-blast directory contains a number of files, described below:

-* HT Condor submit script: blast.submit
+* HT Condor submit script: **blast.submit**
-* Job wrapper script: blast_wrapper.sh
+* Job wrapper script: **blast_wrapper.sh**
-* Query files: query_0.fa  query_1.fa
+* Query files: **query_0.fa  query_1.fa**

 In addition to these files, the following input files are needed for the jobs:
-* database file: nt.fa
+* database file: **nt.fa**
-* database index files: nt.fa.nhr  nt.fa.nin  nt.fa.nsq
+* database index files: **nt.fa.nhr  nt.fa.nin  nt.fa.nsq**

-These files are currently being stored in /stash2/user/eharstad/public/blast_database/.
+These files are currently being stored in */stash2/user/eharstad/public/blast_database/*.
 In step 3 (below), you will copy them into your own stash directory before submitting the job.

 ***
-Let's take a look a the HT Condor job submission script:
+First, let's take a look a the HT Condor job submission script:

 	$ cat blast.submit